 When I sit down with a bride I like to first talk to her about what kind of experience she wants to have that day.
-Your wedding only happens once and I as a photographer want to help you have the happiest day of your life and capture those moments.
+Your wedding only happens once, and I as a photographer want to help you have the happiest day of your life as I capture those moments.

-One of my favorite things to do is a first look with the bride and groom.
-Here are some reasons that I suggest you do one.
+The first look is one of my favorite things to do with the bride and groom.
+Here are some reasons that I suggest you do one too!

 1. An experience you will never forget:

 This moment it allows you to connect with each other before the ceremony.
 It relieves the pressure that’s been building to this moment and gives you more time with each other!
 Your wedding is about you!
 And the first looks allows the two of you to privately be with each other before you say “I DO.”
 Here was my first look experience with my dad.
 I love when a bride or groom decide they also want a first look with their parents.
 I will never forget this moment and have these photos to look back on and treasure forever.